unoti/promptflow-lab/README.md

 ```

 After that I was able to see that the extension was installed in VS Code by clicking the Extensions icon.

+### Flow Types
+There are three flow types in Prompt Flow:
+* **Chat Flow.** Used in development of an LLM application.
+The Chat Flow is designed for interactive chat with a user.
+It has chat_history, chat_input, and chat_output.
+There is a simple chat application for deployment purposes.
+* **Standard Flow.** Used in development of an LLM application.
+A normal flow, but without the chat history and UI.
+(Is this correct?)
+Generally if you need conversation history, use a Chat Flow, otherwise use a Standard Flow.
+* **Evaluation Flow.** Creates metrics used for offline evaluation of the quality of responses, for example, "Is this answer fact based?"